also/lead.js/README.md

 [![Build Status](https://travis-ci.org/also/lead.js.png?branch=master)](https://travis-ci.org/also/lead.js)

 lead.js is a CoffeeScript console for exploring data, inspired by tools like [Mathematica](http://www.wolfram.com/mathematica/) and [The IPython Notebook](http://ipython.org/notebook.html).
-It's focus is on graphing time-series data from systems like [Graphite](http://graphite.readthedocs.org/en/latest/overview.html) and [OpenTSDB](http://opentsdb.net/).
+Its focus is on graphing time-series data from systems like [Graphite](http://graphite.readthedocs.org/en/latest/overview.html) and [OpenTSDB](http://opentsdb.net/).

+## Features

+ * **Graphite target DSL**: write Graphite queries with ease.
+ * **GitHub integration**: save and load files directly from Gists or repositories.
+ * **Autocompletion**: lead.js suggests commands or Graphite target functions.
+ * **Extensible**: integrate your own functions and data sources.

+## Missing Features

+ * Useful documentation for most built-in functions.
+ * An actual REPL.
+Each cell runs in its own scope. (https://github.com/also/lead.js/issues/9).

 ## Documentation